Everyone has Questions

 After you have journeyed through Alpha, do you want to learn more about the Catholic faith?

 This is a personalised journey and can begin at any time.
-If you are interested, please fill in the form:
+If you are interested, please click the button below and fill in the form:

 What is RCIA?